-As at 31 March 2010, the interests of the directors of the Company in the shares of the Company as recorded in the register required to be kept under Section 352 of the Securities and Futures Ordinance ("SFO"); or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") set out in the Listing Rules were as follows:
+As at 31 March 2011, the interests or short positions of the directors of the Company in the shares of the Company as recorded in the register required to be kept under Section 352 of the Securities and Futures Ordinance ("SFO"); or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") set out in the Listing Rules were as follows:

-Long position in the shares of the Company
+(1) Long position/Short position in the shares of the Company

-Name of director Capacity Number of ordinary shares interested Approximate percentage of the Company's issued share capital Mr. Auyang Ho Interest of a controlled corporation 352,500,000 (Note) 42.46%
+Name of director Capacity Long Position/ Short Position Number of ordinary shares involved Approximate percentage of the Company's issued share capital Mr. Auyang Ho Interest of a controlled corporation Long Position 352,500,000 (Note) 42.46% Short position of a controlled corporation Short Position 128,000,000 (Note) 15.42%

-Note: These shares were beneficially owned by Solar Power Group Limited ("SPGL").
-SPGL is a company incorporated in the British Virgin Islands with limited liability and owned as to 67.66% by Mr. Auyang Ho.
+Note: The long/short positions in the shares were held by Solar Power Group Limited ("SPGL").
+SPGL is a company incorporated in the British Virgin Islands with limited liability and wholly owned by Mr. Auyang Ho.